strangerstudios/pmpro-unlock/readme.txt

 Requires at least: 5.0
 Tested up to: 6.1
 Requires PHP: 7.2
-Stable tag: 1.0.1
+Stable tag: 1.1.1
-License: GPLv3
+License: GPLv2 or later.

 Connect PMPro with Unlock Protocol.
 Let users that own an NFT claim access to your WordPress membership site by connecting their crypto wallet for single sign-on.